 I’m not into the idea that Multi-Level Marketing companies task members to buy services or products every month.

-And as such, you lose money, in the end, the more you have the products.
+And as such, you lose money, and in the end, the more you have the products.

 The Cost of Mint Builder

-As I earlier pointed out, Mint Builder features different membership options, and I break them down below:
+As I pointed out earlier, Mint Builder features different membership options, and I break them down below: